asquare14/Git-Cheat-Sheet/main.md

 - With no options and no COMMAND or GUIDE given, the synopsis of the git command and a list of the most commonly used Git commands are printed on the standard output.
 - Note that `git --help ...` is identical to `git help ...`

+## Converting a folder into a working Git repository

+- For projects using repositories on GitHub
+ - `cd <localdir>` to change to the directory you want to use as a repository
+ - `git init` to initialize the repository
+ - `git add .` to prepare all of the local files to be sent to the remote repository
+ - `git commit -m "message"` to name your commit
+ - `git remote add origin <url>` to set the remote location of your repository
+   - *This can be found on the primary Code tab of a GitHub project on the web.
+Repositories not hosted through services like GitHub or BitBucket require setting up a git daemon*
+ - `git push -u origin master` to submit your commit to the remote repository

 ## Initializing Git
 These commands are related to the inizialitazion process for git repositories on your local machine.